AGSCourse/AGSC_2025/module_2/README.md

 ## Learning Outcomes <a name="lo"></a>

-2.1 Introduction to the course
+- 2.1 Introduction to the course.
-.
-2.2 Foundations of Genetics and Genomics
+- 2.2 Foundations of Genetics and Genomics.
-.
-2.3 Human Genetic Variation
+- 2.3 Human Genetic Variation.
-.
-2.4 Patterns of Inheritance
+- 2.4 Patterns of Inheritance.
-.
-2.5 Principles of Evolutionary and Population Genomics .
+- 2.5 Principles of Evolutionary and Population Genomics.
-2.6 Databases
+- 2.6 Databases.
-.
-2.7 Population Genomics in Africa
+- 2.7 Population Genomics in Africa.

 ## Background and Summary/Objectives <a name="sum-obj"></a>
 - ...